markaren/E-book_cpp/functions.md

 }
 ```

-In C++ the declaration and implementation may be split, either within the same file or in two separate files.
+In C++ the declaration and implementation may be split, either within the same file or in two separate files.The latter is known as separate compilation, which lets us split our
+programs into several files, each of which can be compiled independently.
+This allows for faster complation and hiding of implementation details.

 ```cpp
 // Function declaration